Performance & Security are two essential metrics for online business success.

 In case it’s not then here is how you can do it.

-Most of the CDN provider like Cloudflare, Incapsula, CacheFly, AKAMAI offer IPv6 so check the control panel to enable them.
+Most of the CDN providers like Cloudflare, Incapsula, CacheFly, AKAMAI offer IPv6 so check the control panel to enable them.

-If using Cloudflare, you can enable by going to “Network” tab.
+If using Cloudflare, you can enable by going to the “Network” tab.